What is a sitemap for a website?

 With over 50% of web traffic coming from mobile, it's become imperative to plan for mobile.

-Even more highly refined tools purpose-built for site planning, improved access for your whole team to simplify collaboration and straightforward integration with your favorite apps/software to streamline workflow.
+Even more highly refined tools purpose-built for website planning, improved access for your whole team to simplify collaboration and straightforward integration with your favorite apps/software to streamline workflow.

 With the shift to a content-first strategy, the user became the primary focus of website design planning and the internet is better for it.